 It does use some electricity to power a fan that helps the composting action happen faster.
 Users report that the toilet actually seems to use 20% less energy than Sun Mar says it does so that is a plus.
 Sun Mar says that including the heater, the maximum draw of the toilet is 2.4 amps.

-While this toilet has some bad feedback on Amazon, it appears that most problems come from it simply not being installed as directed and there is some speculation that plumbers are leaving negative feedback to deter people from considering a composting toilet.
+While this toilet has some bad feedback, it appears that most problems come from it simply not being installed as directed and there is some speculation that plumbers are leaving negative feedback to deter people from considering a composting toilet.

 Here is a helpful video on what Sun Mar has to offer:

 I am not familiar with this company but they have a lot of options and go the extra mile to tell you every detail about how their systems work and are put together.
 Here is a diagram that shows how a basic Phoenix system works.

 - 1 – Centerline of chute must be at least 9 inches from a wall.

 - 2 – Centerline of pipe must be 12 inches from the wall.

 - 3 – Standard toilet installed on the second floor.

 - 4 – Gravity micro-flush toilet installed on the second floor.

 - 5 – 4-inch diameter vent pipe.